 Students are not permitted to make phone calls arranging a change in dismissal.
 Any dismissal changes require a note from parent/guardian presented to the office at the beginning of the school day.
 The note should include a phone number where parent/guardian can be reached in case the request cannot be honored.
+Please be advised that early dismissals conclude at 2:45p, and early dismissals must be picked up and signed out no later than 2:45p to help ensure a smooth dismissal.

-Barring any unforeseen circumstances, whether it be a parent pick-up or going home with a friend, all changes will need to be completed by 2:00pm by calling the main office or emailing Mrs. Wareham.
+Barring any unforeseen circumstances, whether it be a parent pick-up or going home with a friend, all changes will need to be completed by 2:00p by calling the main office or emailing Mrs. Scarillo.
 This will give our staff enough time to communicate with the teachers to inform them and your child of the change.